Our worries can emotionally hijack our brains. They can entirely consume our thoughts in an endless vacuum of fear.

 Remember, when emotions become tense, intellect becomes non-sense.
 Using vulnerable communication when you’re really pissed off will cause you to sound angry and use judgmental language.

-When something bothers me, I tell my partner how I feel, and that I need to process how to frame my emotions in a way that won’t attack them.
+When something bothers me, I tell my partner how I feel.
+To do this, I need to calm down and process how to frame my emotions in a way that won’t attack them.
 When I do address my needs in a calm manner and express the emotions I am feeling rather than the faults, my partner and I get closer.

 3) Use verbs that express the emotions you are feeling such as need, feel, or want.
 This focuses on what you are trying to accomplish rather than your partner’s shortcomings.
 “I feel like you don’t care when you don’t text me for 3 days.
 I need to feel that you care about me.”